8.6 Removing a DST Shadow Volume

 2. Select View File System > Dynamic Storage Technology Options, locate the volume in the list, then click the Inventory link next to it.

 View the volume inventory for the shadow volume to determine the space in use and the available space for both the primary and the secondary areas of the shadow volume.
-Make sure there is sufficient fee space available in either location for the data that you plan to move to that location.
+Ensure that there is sufficient fee space available in either location for the data that you plan to move to that location.

 3. Use any combination of the following techniques to shift data between the two areas: